-Admittedly, whilst it is our job to shout from the rooftops why Legal Professionals should use the services of a Recruitment Consultant to give them tangible competitive advantage, now more than ever, those who are tapping into sector expertise of agencies are reaping the benefits and continuing their own journeys of career progression.
+And, whilst it is our job to shout from the rooftops why legal professionals should use the services of a recruitment consultant to give them a tangible step up and competitive advantage, now more than ever, those who are tapping into the sector expertise of agencies are reaping the benefits and continuing their own journeys of career progression.

 Time better invested

-We know from talking to our legal candidates that the Legal Sector is still somewhat notorious for long hours and overtime, and from research we are conducting currently, homeworking models have further compounded this issue as the office-commute is also diluted and the lines between family and work life are increasingly blurred.
+We know from talking to our legal candidates that the legal sector is still somewhat notorious for long hours and overtime, and although the sentiment around flexible working has changed, with companies more willing to offer a greater degree of flexibility to their employees, the lines between family and work life are now increasingly blurred.

 Access to the inside track

 As the job market picks up, the volume in the digital world of job ads is cranked up – and can often be overwhelming, repetitive and vague.
 You may find as a candidate that you see the same role advertised in numerous places, or that the job description is so ambiguous you are left unsure if it’s a good fit.
 A recruitment consultant will not only help to cut through the noise but will also be able to furnish you with the finer detail of roles advertised far beyond a job spec.
 Culture, values, and ‘fit’ are hard to articulate in written ads, but recruitment consultants have often long-established relationships with clients and can offer you the inside track on them as a potential employer.

 In addition, many recruitment agencies will often have roles on exclusively – they have been entrusted to fill those positions by clients who recognise their expertise in the market – and in turn, as a job seeker utilising the services of the agency, you will have access to roles often before they hit joe public; giving you a head start on your own competition in the candidate pool.

 Practical support with the basics – refined by experts.